VIDA-NYU/domain_discovery_tool/docs/run_crawler.rst

 Run Crawler
 -----------

-Once a sufficiently good model is available you can change from Explore Data View to the Crawler View shown below:
+Once a sufficiently good model is available or pages are uploaded for a deep crawl you can change from Explore Data View to the Crawler View shown below:

 .. image:: deep_crawl.png
    :width: 800px